-"dwelling house"
+"dwelling unit"

-Land use description: "dwelling house" means a building containing only one dwelling unit, together with such outbuildings as are ordinarily used with a dwelling house, including:
+Land use description: "dwelling unit" means a building containing only one dwelling unit, together with such outbuildings as are ordinarily used with a dwelling unit, including:

-- (a) a storeroom and garaging;

-- (b) a second dwelling unit or additional dwelling, with a floor area which does not exceed 60 m2, provided that application for consent use must be submitted if the second dwelling or additional dwelling unit is larger than 60m2;

-- (c) a braai room;

-- (d) renewable energy structures for household purposes;
+- (a) a storeroom and garaging; - (b) a second dwelling unit or additional dwelling, with a floor area which does not exceed 60 m2, provided that application for consent use must be submitted if the second dwelling or additional dwelling unit is larger than 60m2; - (c) a braai room; - (d) renewable energy structures for household purposes;

-- (e) home occupation;

-- (f) letting to lodgers;
+- (e) letting to lodgers;

-- (g) a bed and breakfast establishment; and
+- (f) a bed and breakfast establishment; and

-- (h) home child care.
+- (g) home child care.

-(a) Height

-- (i) The height of a dwelling house may not exceed 6,5 metres to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply.

-(b) Coverage and building lines

-(i) Building lines are at least the distance indicated in the table entitled "Coverage and building lines" from the relevant erf boundary:
+- (a) Height - (i) The height of a dwelling unit may not exceed 8,5 metres in all cases. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (b) Coverage and building lines - (i) Building lines are at least the distance indicated in the table entitled "Coverage and building lines" from the relevant erf boundary: